 Church repair grants

-The diocese has take over responsibility for Church Repair Grants previously administered by the Representative Body of the Church in Wales.
+The diocese has taken over responsibility for Church Repair Grants previously administered by the Representative Body of the Church in Wales.

 Up to £3,000 is available for: